pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 ## Conclusion

-To recap, in a few commands, we created a new Pulumi project from a ready to roll template, deployed an LLM Model endpoint on AWS SageMaker, and tested it with a short python script to generate a response from our model!
+To recap, in a few commands, we created a new Pulumi Python project from a ready-to-roll template, deployed an LLM endpoint on Amazon SageMaker, and tested it with a short Python script to generate a response from our model!

 AI and ML is becoming more of a necessity every day.
 It may appear daunting or out of reach at first glance, but with the power of IaC written in Pulumi Python programs, getting started has never been easier.